cloudnative-pg/cloudnative-pg/contribute/development_environment/README.md

 If you are using Docker Desktop, please make sure you follow the instructions in the ["Settings for Docker Desktop" section of the `kind` documentation](https://kind.sigs.k8s.io/docs/user/quick-start/#settings-for-docker-desktop).

+MacOS Airplay uses port 5000 and can interfere with docker repository port.
+Make sure Airplay is off (System Preferences -> Share -> uncheck the Airplay checkbox).

 ## Forking the repository

 Unless you are a developer with write permissions on the main repository of